 Experienced Criminal Defense Attorneys Serving The Dallas-Fort Worth Metroplex

 At Lewis & Ashworth, PLLC, we are former prosecutors with valuable, extensive experience in trial advocacy.
-Our McKinney criminal defense attorneys have spent years building strong relationships with opposing counsel, judges, law enforcement, and other members of the criminal justice system.
+Our Plano criminal defense attorneys have spent years building strong relationships with opposing counsel, judges, law enforcement, and other members of the criminal justice system.

 As such, we are prepared to advance your best interests through skillful negotiation and strong representation in legal proceedings of every kind.
 Whether you’ve been charged with a serious felony offense or any type of misdemeanor, we have the knowledge and skill to defend you at every turn.